cristinavelican/RubyUIAutomation/README.md

 ### Shopping cart
 * Add a product to a cart and order it successfully by filling in all the required info (as an authenticated user)
 * Add a product to a cart and order it successfully by filling in all the required info (without being authenticated)

+### Technical improvements for the framework
+* Create html reports while running your scripts
+* Create profiles (cucumber.yml files) that will allow you to run the scripts in various browsers
+* Add extra configuration in the env.rb files for other browsers (e.g. Edge, IE11)
+* In the hooks.rb file add an after hook with allows you to add screenshots in case scenarios fail

+### Use Jenkins to run your scripts (Advanced)
+* Configure a jenkins agent locally
+* Create pipelines for various browsers and run the scripts
+* Use the groovy script from pipelines > demo_pipeline as an example on how to configure your pipelines in Jenkins